dconlan1/liri-node-app/README.md

 * and finally [bandsintown](https://www.bandsintown.com/en)

-### I built a command line app using node.js which gives us the ability to find songs, bands and movies.
+### Then I need to build a command line app using node.js which gives us the ability to find songs, bands and movies.
 We used the following sources:

 * [Spotify](www.spotify.com)